 The creation of a single market for residential mortgages in the EU is to be welcomed from a competition perspective, as is the enhanced consumer protection which the transposition of the Directive into Irish law will bring.
 The Department of Finance has concluded a consultation process in relation to how the various discretions afforded under the Directive should be implemented and the results of this consultation could have some interesting impacts on the manner in which mortgages are marketed in Ireland.

-For further information on the Mortgage Credit Directive please contact Enda Newton (Partner).
+For further information on the Mortgage Credit Directive please contact Brid McCoy (Partner).